 Advent Journey Poster Themes

-This Advent, we want to provide you with the necessary resources so you can walk your community through a journey.
+During Advent, we want to provide you with the necessary resources so you can walk your community through a journey.
 This journey begins as we work our way through some Advent scripture passages, followed by Christmas, and finally as we eventually move into Epiphany.
 Our six coloring posters will guide you through these different parts of the church year through art, coloring and interactive reflection.
 Below you will find a brief description of each of the posters.

 Poster 1: Keep Awake